sudeeprp/default-coding/modeling-needs-challenges.md

 - what?
 - what?

-`Exercise: Your customer owns a store.
-They need to count visitors.`
+`Exercise: Your customer owns a store and needs to count visitors.
+What do they need?`

 - what?
 - what?